 A volunteer-based Board of Directors plans and oversees the Society’s activities to help assist in the continued cultural growth of Charlotte and to ensure that a variety of cinematic experiences are offered to the larger community.
 While the programming and locations have changed throughout the years, our Society’s mission remains the same: to bring foreign, classic, and independent films to Charlotte that might not otherwise come here and to promote a broad range of current and classic titles from all countries and genres.

-The Charlotte Film Society relies heavily on nominal membership dues and promotions from sponsors.
+The Charlotte Film Society relies heavily on nominal membership dues, donations and promotions from sponsors.